Get Better Quotes 35+

 Third Party Over Actions

-and employee injured while using a machine or equipment for a job and sustains an
+Imagine an employee becomes injured while using a piece of equipment for a job and sustains a serious

-injury. while collecting workers compensation benefits, they file a lawsuit against
+injury.
+While collecting workers' compensation benefits, the employee files a lawsuit against

 the manufacturer of the equipment.
 The manufacturer, in turn, sues your business for

-contributory negligence for not maintaining the equipment properly.
+contributory negligence for something such as not maintaining the equipment properly.

 Injured Workers Rejects Workers Compensation